jxnblk/blog/src/posts/static-site-generation-with-react.md

 };
 ```

-For handling multiple routes, update the entry file using react-router and create a `Routes.jsx` file.
+For handling multiple routes, update the entry file using React Router and create a `Routes.jsx` file.

 ```js
 // entry.js